Skip to content

 How do glazing selections influence timber window costs?

-Glazing choices can really nudge your total costs up or down, even if your timber frame price stays the same.
+Glazing choices significantly affect the total, even when the frame price stays the same.
 Single glazing is the cheapest up front, but it’s not great for insulation and might not even pass building regs anymore.

-Double glazing is the usual pick these days.
-Low-E coatings add a bit to the price but make a big difference for energy bills.
-Gas-filled units cost a touch more than air-filled, but they insulate better.
+Double glazing is the standard choice.
+Low-E coatings add slightly to the price but noticeably cut heat loss, and gas-filled units cost a little more than air-filled but insulate better.

 Some specialist glazing options will change the price, too: